 HOW TO REGROW CELERY FROM CUTTINGS

 STEP ONE: CUT THE CELERY FROM THE BASE AND CLEAN

 When you buy celery from a store, you will find the stalks that you eat are fused together into one base.
 This base, although it has no roots and looks generally useless, is what you need to regrow the plant and get more of the edible stalks.

 Taking a sharp knife, cut the base from the celery stalks making sure you leave around an inch at least between the base and the stalks.
 This means you will be left with a round, stubby-looking base which will be the bottom of your new plant.

 Once you’ve got your base, make sure it is cleaned and dried thoroughly.
-Depending where you buy your celery, it can have dirt and other debris stuck to it.
+Depending on where you buy your celery, it can have dirt and other debris stuck to it.

-Using some cold, clean water, rinse off the celery base and then use a cloth to wipe it clean.
+Using some cold, clean water, rinse off the celery base, and then use a cloth to wipe it clean.
 Pay particular attention to the bits in between the stalks as you might find dirt (or sometimes even little bugs!) inside there.

 Rinsing off your celery is important as it will reduce the risk of cross-contamination from diseases found in the grower’s soil and your soil.

 STEP TWO: PUT THE STALK IN WATER